radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 An example of a custom password policy applicable to all users below a specific container is shown below.
 This custom policy is enforced for all users in a RadiantOne Universal Directory store located below o=local.

->[!note]
->precedence level is not configurable for policies defined on a sub tree.
+>[!note] Precedence level is not configurable for policies defined on a sub tree.
 Multiple password policies configured with sub tree subject, should not be configured for the same location.
 If multiple policies impact the same branch, the policy defined at the lowest point is enforced.

 ![An image showing ](Media/Image3.105.jpg)